+3. RECOMMENDATIONS REGARDING FUTURE EXPOSURE TO VIBRATION

+Although Mr/Ms \\\\\\ (name) is currently symptom free, it remains important that his/her exposure to hand transmitted vibration is reduced so far as is reasonably practicable, in accordance with regulatory requirements

+OPTION 3B

-3. RECOMMENDATIONS REGARDING FUTURE EXPOSURE TO VIBRATION OPTION 3A Although Mr/Ms (name) is currently symptom free, it remains important that his/her exposure to hand transmitted vibration is reduced so far as is reasonably practicable, in accordance with regulatory requirements OPTION 3B In order to minimise the risk of deterioration of symptoms, I recommend that his/her future exposure to hand transmitted vibration should be reduced so far as is reasonably practicable, but in any case, to less than 2.5 m/sec2 daily A(8), which is 100 points on the HSE scale.
-OPTION 3C He reports little continuing exposure.
+In order to minimise the risk of deterioration of symptoms, I recommend that his/her future exposure to hand transmitted vibration should be reduced so far as is reasonably practicable, but in any case, to less than 2.5 m/sec2 daily A(8), which is 100 points on the HSE scale.

+OPTION 3C

+He reports little continuing exposure.
 If that is correct, which should be confirmed by formal review of the relevant risk assessment, no further action is required.

+OPTION 3D

+The severity and nature of his/her symptoms is such that I recommend he cease using handheld vibratory tools forthwith.

+4. FITNESS FOR WORK

+In other respects Mr/Ms \\\\\ remains fit for his current role.

+OPTION 4B

-OPTION 3D The severity and nature of his/her symptoms is such that I recommend he cease using handheld vibratory tools forthwith.
-4. FITNESS FOR WORK OPTION 4A In other respects Mr/Ms remains fit for his current role.
-OPTION 4B Because of the symptoms described Mr/Ms should be considered unfit to continue in his/her present role.
-S/he is fit for tasks other than (insert recommended limitations) 5.
-EQUALITY ACT OPTION 5A It is my opinion that the symptoms are not likely to cause significant functional impairment in day-to-day activities, and hence that the Equality Act is not likely to apply.
+Because of the symptoms described Mr/Ms \\\\\\ should be considered unfit to continue in his/her present role.
+S/he is fit for tasks other than (insert recommended limitations)

+5. EQUALITY ACT

+It is my opinion that the symptoms are not likely to cause significant functional impairment in day-to-day activities, and hence that the Equality Act is not likely to apply.
 You will be aware however that determination of this requires an assessment by the employer based on medical advice.

+OPTION 5B

-OPTION 5B It is my opinion that the sensory symptoms, being at the severe end of the spectrum, are likely to cause significant functional impairment in day-to-day activities.
+It is my opinion that the sensory symptoms, being at the severe end of the spectrum, are likely to cause significant functional impairment in day-to-day activities.
 I would therefore recommend that you undertake a formal assessment in respect of the Equality Act, which seems likely to apply.

-Mr/Ms has been advised of my opinion, including diagnosis, the clinical staging and the above recommendations.
+Mr/Ms \\\\\\ has been advised of my opinion, including diagnosis, the clinical staging and the above recommendations.
 S/he is aware that it is a managerial role to consider their implementation.

-I confirm that he is aware that I am reporting in these terms, and s/he has consented to release of this report, on the recommendatine is aware that rain reporting in these terms, and strict has consented to release of this report, on the basis that s/he receives a copy at the same time as OR before it is sent to his/her manager OR without receiving a copy him/herself.
+I confirm that he is aware that I am reporting in these terms, and s/he has consented to release of this report, on the basis that s/he receives a copy at the same time as OR before it is sent to his/her manager OR without receiving a copy him/herself.